nandinisahu407/springboot-blog-api/README.md

 ## Project Overview

 This blog backend system provides secure user authentication, role-based authorization, and CRUD operations for users, posts, and comments.
+It is deployed on **AWS Elastic Beanstalk** for scalable application hosting and uses **Amazon RDS** for database management.
 It utilizes JWT (JSON Web Token) for secure authentication and role-based access control (RBAC) to restrict or allow access to resources based on the user's role.

 ## Features